Skip to content

 At Biedronka and Pingo Doce, we sell food products that are close to their best-before date at discount prices to encourage customers to buy them before they become waste.
 We are also committed to making it easier to manage the expiration dates of food products so that consumers can quickly understand both the best-before and use-by dates after opening.

-In 2020, Pingo Doce launched the book Zero Waste at the Table, encouraging consumers to reuse leftovers and improve how they store and conserve food and interpret before-by dates.
-The magazine Sabe Bem, available at Pingo Doce stores, provides tips and recipes, also shared on social media such as Facebook and Instagram.
-Biedronka publishes the quarterly magazine Czas Na… (Time For…), with 120 recipes per issue and an average print run of 200,000 copies.
-The recipes are also shared on social media, mainly on Facebook.
+In 2020, Pingo Doce launched the book Desperdício Zero à Mesa (Zero Waste at the Table), encouraging consumers to reuse leftovers and to improve how they store and conserve food and interpret expiration dates.
+The magazine Sabe Bem (Tastes Good), available at Pingo Doce stores, provides tips and recipes that are also shared on social media, such as Facebook and Instagram.
+Biedronka publishes quarterly magazine Czas Na… (Time For…), with more than 100 recipes, which are also shared on social media.

 Food donations

-Surpluses that meet safety standards but can no longer be sold – because they are close to their sell-by date, for example – are donated to charities in Portugal, Poland and Colombia.
-We prioritise organisations that work with the elderly, children and underprivileged young people.
+Surpluses that meet safety standards but can no longer be sold – because they are close to their sell-by date, for example – are donated to charities in Portugal, Poland and Colombia, first and foremost to organisations that work with the elderly, children and underprivileged young people.

-Biedronka’s food donation programme was launched in 2016 and exceeded initial expectations, with half of the chain’s stores getting involved in the project a year earlier than anticipated.
-In Portugal, food is donated through the Pingo Doce and Recheio chains, while in Colombia, the project started simultaneously with the launch of Ara in 2013.
+Biedronka’s food donation programme was launched in 2016 and has exceeded initial expectations, with half of the chain’s stores getting involved in the project a year earlier than anticipated at launch.
+In Portugal, food is donated through the Pingo Doce and Recheio chains, while in Colombia the project started simultaneously with the launch of Ara, in 2013.
+The success of the markdown project led to a reduction in the amount of food donated in 2023 compared to the previous year, as the products available for donation also decreased.

 BE THE STORY